-- Previously Approved Materials: Only materials specified on the Out of Class Testing (OCT) form are allowed in the
+- Previously Approved Materials: Only materials specified on the Out of Class Testing form are allowed in the testing

-testing area.
-Cell phones, smart watches, and other electronic devices are not permitted
+area.
+Cell phones, smart watches, and other electronic devices are not permitted unless

-unless specifically indicated by the instructor.
-Please come prepared to the testing
+specifically indicated by the instructor.
+Please come prepared to the testing center,

-center, making sure that you have writing utensils and other allowed materials with
+making sure that you have writing utensils and other allowed materials with you when

 - The testing center may be able to provide basic function calculators, but students should always bring their own.